YuitoSato/kotlin-tree/README.md

 Kotlin Declarative APIs for Multi-way Tree Data.

-Easy to convert trees to other tree models, Path Enumeration Models and Adjacency Models, ect.
+Easy to convert trees to other tree models, Path Enumeration Models and Adjacency Models, etc.

 ## Installation